intel/dffml/docs/arch/alice/discussion/0023/reply_0044.md

         - Model in elixir is crash, then supervisers break down
   - Broadway is what is producing the events, flow is what
   - Supervision tree could initaite fail fast patterns
+  - Discord uses elixir at the proxy and then rust for proecessing